-- 5.6 Extenuating Circumstances.
-Unforeseen, unanticipated, and/or unavoidable factors that could prevent prompt processing and delivery of an accommodation. - 5.7 Genetic Information.
-As defined by the Genetic Information Nondiscrimination Act (GINA) of 2008, includes information concerning the manifestation of disease/disorder in family members (family medical history), information about an individual's or family member's genetic tests, the fact that an individual or an individual's family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual's family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services. - 5.8 Individual with a Disability.
-A person who has a physical or mental impairment that substantially limits one or more of that person's major life activities, or has a record of such an impairment, or is regarded as having such an impairment. - 5.9 Interactive Process.
-The process by which the individual requesting an accommodation, the DPM, and the DO discuss the request for accommodation, determine whether an accommodation will be provided, examine potential alternative accommodations, and obtain relevant information as it pertains to a request for accommodation. - Major Life Activity.
-Basic activities that the average person in the general 5.10 population can perform with little or no difficulty, such as, caring for oneself, performing manual tasks, walking, seeing, standing, hearing, speaking, breathing, reading, eating, sleeping, communicating, bending, lifting, concentrating, learning, working, and the operation of major bodily functions.
+- 5.5 Extenuating Circumstances.
+Unforeseen, unanticipated, and/or unavoidable factors that could prevent prompt processing and delivery of an accommodation. - 5.6 Genetic Information.
+As defined by the Genetic Information Nondiscrimination Act (GINA) of 2008, includes information concerning the manifestation of disease/disorder in family members (family medical history), information about an individual's or family member's genetic tests, the fact that an individual or an individual's family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual's family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services. - 5.7 Individual with a Disability.
+A person who has a physical or mental impairment that substantially limits one or more of that person's major life activities, or has a record of such an impairment, or is regarded as having such an impairment. - 5.8 Interactive Process.
+The process by which the individual requesting an accommodation, the DPM, and the DO discuss the request for accommodation, determine whether an accommodation will be provided, examine potential alternative accommodations, and obtain relevant information as it pertains to a request for accommodation. - 5.9 Major Life Activity.
+Basic activities that the average person in the general population can perform with little or no difficulty, such as, caring for oneself, performing manual tasks, walking, seeing, standing, hearing, speaking, breathing, reading, eating, sleeping, communicating, bending, lifting, concentrating, learning, working, and the operation of major bodily functions. - 5.10 Qualified Individual.
+An individual who satisfies the requisite skill, experience, education, and other job related requirements of the employment position, and who, with or without reasonable accommodation can perform the essential functions of the position.

-- 5.11 Qualified Individual.
-An individual who satisfies the requisite skill, experience, education, and other job-related requirements of the employment position, and who, with or without reasonable accommodation, can perform the essential functions of the position. - 5.12 Reasonable Accommodation.
-An adjustment or alteration of the job or work environment that enables a qualified individual with a substantially limiting impairment, record of an impairment, or regarded as having an impairment to perform job functions, or benefits and privileges of employment.
-There are three categories of reasonable accommodations: - 5.12.1 Accommodations that are required to ensure equal opportunity in the application process to permit a qualified individual with a disability to be considered for a job (such as providing application forms in alternative formats like large print or Braille); - 5.12.2 Accommodations that enable employees with disabilities to perform the essential function of the position held or desired (such as providing sign language interpreters); and - 5.12.3 Accommodations that enable employees with disabilities to enjoy equal benefit and privileges of employment as enjoyed by employees without disabilities (such as removing physical barriers to an entrance to the workplace). - 5.13 Reassignment.
-Reasonable accommodation of the last resort, absent undue hardship, is provided to employees (not applicants) who, because of a disability, can no longer perform the essential functions of their job, with or without reasonable accommodation. - 5.14 Receiving Official (RO).
-BEP personnel designated to officially receive a request for reasonable accommodation from an employee or applicant (or an individual acting on their behalf), determine who will handle the request, and monitor the request until it is closed. - 5.15 Requester.
-An employee or applicant with a disability, or an individual acting on their behalf, who requests reasonable accommodations. - 5.16 Undue Hardship.
-An action requiring significant difficulty or expense when considered in light of factors such as the Bureau's size, financial resources, and the nature and structure of the position.
-Determination of undue hardship is always made on a case-by-case basis, considering factors such as the nature and cost to provide the accommodation and the impact of the accommodation on the operations of the Bureau.
-An undue hardship based on cost should rarely be an issue.
+- 5.11 Reasonable Accommodation.
+An adjustment or alteration that enables a qualified individual with a substantially limiting impairment, record of an impairment, or regarded as having an impairment to perform job functions, or benefits and privileges of employment.
+There are three categories of reasonable accommodations: - 5.11.1 Accommodations that are required to ensure equal opportunity in the application process to permit a qualified individual with a disability to be considered for a job (such as providing application forms in alternative formats like large print or Braille); - 5.11.2 Accommodations that enable employees with disabilities to perform the essential function of the position held or desired (such as providing sign language interpreters); and - 5.11.3 Accommodations that enable employees with disabilities to enjoy equal benefit and privileges of employment as enjoyed by employees without disabilities (such as removing physical barriers to an entrance to the workplace). - 5.12 Reassignment.
+Reasonable accommodation of the last resort, absent undue hardship, is provided to employees (not applicants) who, because of a disability, can no longer perform the essential functions of their job, with or without reasonable accommodation. - 5.13 Receiving Official (RO).
+BEP personnel designated to officially receive a request for reasonable accommodation from an employee or applicant (or an individual acting on their behalf), determine who will handle the request, and monitor the request until it is closed. - 5.14 Requester.
+An employee or applicant with a disability, or an individual acting on their behalf, who requests reasonable accommodations. - 5.15 Undue Hardship.
+Significant difficulty or expense when considered in light of factors such as the Bureau's size, financial resources, and the nature and structure of the position.